Career Development Programs

 January 24, 2020

 Junior faculty identify personal and professional goals, create a strategic plan to accomplish them, and identify the types of community support and accountability necessary for the most productive and balanced quarter or semester ever.
-Presented by Rachel McLaren from the National Center for Faculty Diversity and Development.
+Presented by Rachel McLaren from the National Center for Faculty Development & Diversity.